 LaserGRBL is designed to talk with control board based on Arduino Uno/Nano and GRBL firmware.
 This includes a lot of commercial and DIY laser engraver/cutter and CNC.

 Marlin firmware support is in a very early stage.
 It is assumed that LaserGRBL is able to communicate with Marlin, but the gcode generated by LaserGRBL could be not 100% compatible.

-Other firmware: engraver based on Ruida, Mach3, Benbox etc are not supported by LaserGRBL.
+Engraver based on Ruida, Mach3, Benbox etc are not supported by LaserGRBL.

 If your Laser does not support power modulation via ttl-pwm with S code, but only ON-OFF operation by M3-M5, please uncheck this flag.